Conflicts between Expert Determination Clauses and Arbitration Clauses

 Partnership shares and minority shareholdings

-Parties may appoint an expert not to adjust but to determine the purchase price of a company or stake in it, where the buyer and seller cannot reach agreement.
-This sometimes happens where the value of shares in a small company that is not listed is difficult to assess.
+Parties may appoint an expert not to adjust but to determine the purchase price of a company, or a stake in it, where the buyer and the seller cannot reach agreement.
+This sometimes happens when the value of shares in a small company that is not listed is difficult to assess.
 Similarly an expert may be appointed to value a partnership share, where a partner wishes to leave the partnership and withdraw an equity share from it.